 By

-So, where do you even start?
-You're a small business owner looking to improve your online presence, and of course, you've heard of SEO, social media marketing, and website optimization, but the options are overwhelming, and you just don't know what's right for your business.
-So how do you determine the best strategy for your company with all the options available, and what kind of results can you really expect?
+So, where do you start?
+As a small business owner looking to improve your online presence, you've heard of SEO, social media marketing, and website optimization, but the options are overwhelming, making it hard to decide what's right for your business.
+So, how do you determine the best strategy for your company, and what kind of results can you expect?

 Identify Your Target Market

-First and foremost, with a small business (like any business), you have to determine your target market to understand who you're trying to reach and how competitive it is to do so.
-Ideally, you need to see who else is doing what you do and how they're doing it; what does their online presence look like?
+First and foremost, for any business, you have to determine your target market to understand who you're trying to reach and how competitive it is to do so.
+What are your competitors doing, and how are they doing it?
+What does their online presence look like?
 In other words, find someone to emulate.

-Start with a basic search in another city, look for successful businesses in your market, and find one that makes you think, "wow, I want to be exactly like this; this is how I want mine to look."
-This is a great starting point to help you create a plan of action to emulate what they're doing, who they are targeting, and, of course, also striving to be better.
+Start with a basic search in another city for successful businesses in your market.
+Find one that makes you think, "wow, I want to be exactly like this; this is how I want to look."
+This is a great starting point to help you create a plan of action to emulate what they're doing, who they're targeting, and, of course, striving to do it better than they do.

 Keep Everything Consistent